Contact Us

 Guide insights

-The LA industry standard is 48kHz / 24-bit WAV files.
-While some audiophiles prefer 96kHz, 48kHz is the sweet spot for compatibility with video and modern streaming.
-Always ensure your session is 'Consolidated'—meaning every track starts at bar 1, beat 1—so it lines up perfectly in any DAW.
+The LA industry standard is 48kHz or 96kHz, 24-bit WAV files.
+While 96kHz is popular with engineers who prefer additional frequency headroom during processing, 48kHz is the sweet spot for compatibility with video delivery and modern streaming services.
+Always ensure your session is consolidated, meaning every track starts from bar one, beat one, so it lines up perfectly when opened in any DAW regardless of what software was used to create the session.

-Use cloud storage as your primary delivery method, but always carry a physical SSD as a backup.
-Internet at studios can be spotty, and a large session can take hours to download when you could have just plugged in a drive.
+Use cloud storage as your primary delivery method, but always carry a physical SSD backup.
+Internet connections at studios can be inconsistent, and a large session with many tracks could take hours to download when you could have simply plugged in a drive.
+Use clearly labeled folder structures on both the cloud and the physical drive so that the backup process does not require explanation or hunting.
+Label the drive itself with your name and project so it cannot be confused with another client's media.

 NRG Recording Studios